-- PROVEN HAIR CARE - The unique blend of African Pride Moisture Miracle Shea Butter & Flaxseed Oil Curling Cream provides deep moisture, lasting definition, & radiant shine; leaving coily & curly styles smooth & bouncy with soft hold.
+- PROVEN HAIR CARE - The unique blend of African Pride Moisture Miracle Shea Butter & Flaxseed Oil Curling Cream provides deep moisture conditioning for damaged hair, lasting definition, & radiant shine.
+It leaves coily & curly styles smooth & bouncy with soft hold.

-- ABOUT THE BRAND - The Moisture Miracle line of products is naturally created for the specific needs of coily & curly textures.
+- ABOUT THE BRAND - The Moisture Miracle line of hair natural care products is created for the specific needs of coily & curly textured hair.
 Every product in our Moisture Miracle collection is made with a unique, signature blend of rich African ingredients.

 If you are like me, I love solving the problem but I also like to analyze the “why” so that I won’t make the same mistakes.

 Why is my hair not shiny?

 Shiny natural hair begins from one’s roots and how much sebum can transport from the top to the end of one’s hair with the least resistance.

 In addition to this, shine also occurs based on the refraction and reflection of light on our hair.